mdagost/termrule/README.md

 ```

 ### Dependencies:
-`termcolor` is the only dependency; it is used for colored outputs, and I hope you know that `python 2.7` is also required (isn't that obvious?)
+`termcolor` is the only dependency; it is used for colored outputs, and I hope you know that `python 2.7` or `python 3.4` is also required (isn't that obvious?)

 ### License:
 `termrule` is distributed under MIT license, see `LICENSE` for more details